Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Analyzing the Origin of Spatial Bias

 \textbf{Task Design.} Inspired by~\citet{pmlr-v139-radford21a}, we determine whether the vision encoder can maintain consistent semantic understanding when key image locations change by analyzing the similarity between the visual features input to the LLMs and the embeddings of the corresponding caption.
 Specifically, we first randomly select 1,000 key image-caption pairs $(I'_m, C'_m)$ from LAION dataset.
 As illustrated in Figure~\ref{fig:explore}(b), each image $I'_m$ is then pasted onto a white background at every position $n$, serving as synthetic image inputs $\boldsymbol{I'}_{m,n}$ for the LVLMs.
 We measure the semantic understanding capability of the vision encoder by evaluating the cosine similarity between the embedding representations of caption $C'_m$ and visual features of $\boldsymbol{I'}_{m,n}$ input to LLM.

 where $g(\cdot)$ and $f_v(\cdot)$ denote the projection module and vision encoder of the LVLM, respectively. $E(C'_m)$ is the embeddings of input caption $C'_m$.

 \textbf{Results and Findings.} As shown in Figure~\ref{fig:similarity_results}, the similarity scores remain highly stable regardless of the spatial placement of the key image across all five models.
 This consistency indicates that the vision encoder reliably extracts semantically aligned representations of the key image, independent of its spatial location in the composite.
-Moreover, combining the results in Figure~\ref{fig:prob_results}, we find a trend that LVLMs achieving higher similarity scores (e.g., Gemma3 and Qwen2.5-VL) also exhibit stronger and more stable performance on our probing tasks, whereas models with lower similarity scores (e.g., LLaVA-v1.6 and LLaVA-NeXT) perform worse and show greater sensitivity to positional changes.
+Moreover, combining the results in Figure~\ref{fig:prob_results}, we find a trend that LVLMs achieving higher similarity scores (e.g., Qwen2.5-VL, Gemma3n and InternVL3) also exhibit stronger and more stable performance on our probing tasks, whereas models with lower similarity scores (e.g., LLaVA-v1.6) perform worse and show greater sensitivity to positional changes.
 This correlation further validates that {robust semantic alignment between visual features and textual embeddings is a key factor behind reliable multimodal understanding}.